toolmaker-berlin/JupyterLab-SkipTraceBack/README.md

 # JupyterLab-SkipTraceBack
-POC of a extension like "skip traceback" known from Jupyter Notebook (NBExtensions)
+'Proof of concept' for an extension like "skip traceback" known from Jupyter Notebook (NBExtensions)